BenCassidy33/CPU-V/README.md

-# CPUV
+# CPU-V
 ### A CPU Visualizer and x86-like programming language

-See config/default-config.toml for configuration options.
+See examples/default-config.toml for configuration options.